6:00 PM ET

 During the hackathon, participants will work virtually with in teams to choose a specific problem within their track and develop a potential solution to this problem.
 They can use any tool at their disposal, as well as seek expert guidance from Mentors that we will provide as they develop their solution.
 At the end of the hackathon, solutions will be pitched to a panel of judges who will give feedback.
 Teams emerging from the hackathon will have a chance to receive continuing mentorship and access to resources in order to realize their solution and create real-world impact.
 Please see the FAQs section for more information.

-Learn more about the background of your fellow participants that will be converging on October 16-18, 2020 to tackle these challenges!
+Learn more about the background of your fellow participants that converged on October 16-18, 2020 to tackle these challenges!

 Tracks are specific topic areas under the larger organizing themes of the event.
 Teams will focus on working together to narrow their problem statements and identify the specific populations who experience them, eventually leading to targeted solutions.